hbq969/h-dbc/dbc-config/src/main/resources/static/public/md/README_en-US.md

-A configuration center implementation based on database.
+A configuration center implementation based on a database.

 ## Quick Start
 ### Install